Greater Flood Risk

 The consequences of earlier and more frequent floods include:

-- Potential loss of important spawning or nursery habitat for certain fishes, amphibians and other water- or wetland-dependant species
+- Potential loss of important spawning or nursery habitat for certain fishes, amphibians and other water- or wetland-dependent species

 - Increased risk of drought, due to the earlier timing of spring floods and the longer duration of summer.